-Columbia Care has 27,692 outstanding common share purchase options (the "Options"), of which all are vested.
+As of June 1, 2022, Columbia Care had 27,692 outstanding common share purchase options (the "Options"), of which all are vested.
 All Options have an exercise price of \$10.90.
 Each of the Options is exercisable at any time prior to its expiry.
 The Options expire on the earlier of (i) the second anniversary of issuance, or (ii) the consummation of a sale of Columbia Care, subject to a 12-month extension option in favor of Columbia Care.